HOW WE Move

 -

-We are committed to prioritizing the centering of BIPOC, Queer, and trans Disabled dance artists in the intensive; including the centering of QTBIPOC Disabled artists in all leadership roles.
+We are committed to prioritizing the centering of BIPOC, Queer, and trans D/eaf and Disabled dancers in the intensive; including the centering of QTBIPOC D/eaf and Disabled artists in all leadership roles.

 We are committed to creating spaces for cross-disability experience and collaboration, aiming to undo any hierarchy that positions a singular disability category as the representation of our community’s multiplicity.